mattermost/mattermost-developer-documentation/site/content/internal/onboarding.md

         - dev-ops
         - build
     - LDAP account
-    - OKTA account
+    - OneLogin account
     - VPN account
-    - Add to github contributors
+    - Add to GitHub contributors
-    - Add to AWS
+    - Add IAM user to master AWS account
     - Add to Azure
-    - Add to vault

 ### Potential topics to chat with a daily mentor about
   - Github workflow